OlgvP/Windows-Powershell/PhishingAnalysis.md

 ![email3_1](https://github.com/OlgvP/Windows-Powershell/assets/133352245/e2fa76cc-0d1e-4af6-b244-3c52edd6ab8c)

 I chceck the domain of e-mail and the link we are going to be redirected if we click on botton, on virustotal.com.
-Both of them are full of notification: "Pishing", "Malware", "Malicious"
+Both of them are full of notification: "Phishing", "Malware", "Malicious"

 ![email3_2](https://github.com/OlgvP/Windows-Powershell/assets/133352245/d4504709-21ea-42a0-b94d-41d78a3e62f2)
 ![email3_3](https://github.com/OlgvP/Windows-Powershell/assets/133352245/040a7beb-6868-466c-aa9b-69af90a3bfb5)

+**This e-mail is phishing!**

 ## *Email_4*